WohlSoft/Moondust-Devkit-Help/EditLevel/Layers.md

 <p class="tip">
-    You can drag layers items in a list and change their order
+    You can drag layers items in a list to change their order
 </p>

 <p class="tip">